tklebel/rOpenSci-blog/draft.md

 `data_frame` (which is equivalent to `tibble()`) to create the object my function would return.
 Unfortunately, `tibble` (and `data.frame` as well) are quite complex functions.
-They do type checking and other things, and if you do this repeatedly, it quickly adds up and is not very smart in general, since I know exactly what kind of data to expect (if I wrote the rest of my functions appropriately).
+They do type checking and other things, and if you do this repeatedly, it quickly adds up.
+In my case it is not very smart, since I know exactly what kind of data to expect (if I wrote the rest of my functions appropriately).

 You can see the difference yourself: